23chorn/cv/cv-tech-startup.md

 - Delivered MVP of a block-trading workflow within 3 months, enabling rapid iteration and driving a 20% increase in trading volumes in the targeted market segment.
 - Scaled the platform from MVP to full adoption, integrating multiple pricing protocols to support diverse liquidity needs and expand overall volumes.
 - Designed dashboards in Tableau, Datadog, and Grafana to monitor user activity and application performance, providing actionable insights for roadmap prioritization.
-- Filled technical gaps by building Python automation scripts and creating end-to-end user test cases, improving QA coverage and accelerating testing cycles by 10%.
+- Built Python scripts to automate testing and reporting, accelerating QA and supporting engineering teams.
-- Partnered with engineers during design sessions to validate technical approaches, balancing performance trade-offs with product goals.
+- Partnered closely with engineers during prototyping, ensuring technical feasibility while meeting business goals.
 - Conducted live product demos with senior traders and stakeholders to capture feedback and guide iteration.
 - Led a team of 15 Developers, QA professionals, and Product Owners, ensuring delivery of features aligned with user needs and business strategy.